ad3109/SAT/README.md

 Thesis:
 SAT is a commodity basket stablecoin named after SAToshi Nakamoto with one purpose - the buying/selling of spot (not futures) commodities via a marketplace we call CAT
 (Commodity Asset Tokens) Network.
-SAT is an over-collateralized basket stablecoin minus any fiat - the basket consists of strategic commodities - like gold, oil, gas, bitcoin, etc. SAT's street value is just an average price of the commodities in the basket, but it's still a hard peg because other commodities that have historically been used as money can be physically vaulted/audited (ie. gold and silver).
+SAT is an over-collateralized basket stablecoin minus any fiat - the basket consists of strategic commodities - like gold, oil, gas, bitcoin, etc. Aggregate price will be the 1913 peg of $100 USD.
+SAT's street value is just an average price of the commodities in the basket, but it's still a hard peg because other commodities that have historically been used as money can be vaulted/audited (ie. gold, silver, bitcoin).
 The basket approach keeps the price fair and decentralized whilst putting hard money in its' rightful place as money again in a giant cross-border market.

 Its' intended use is for: